juju/docs/src/en/config-LXD.md

 newgrp lxd
 ```

-Xenial is shipped with LXD pre-installed.
+Ubuntu 16.04(Xenial) is shipped with LXD pre-installed.

 ## LXD and images